Environmental Sustainability Management

 Environmental Policy and Guidelines

-For the operations outside the plant, the Company jointly cooperated with other companies in Sahaviriya Steel Group in Bangsaphan District to promote and cultivate the environmental awareness, and the collaboration between the communities and the plant through various activities throughout the year
+For the operations outside the plant, the Company jointly cooperated with the companies in Sahaviriya Steel Group in Bangsaphan District to promote and cultivate environmental awareness and the collaboration between the communities and the plant through various activities throughout the year.

 Environmental Operating Results